 The technological and societal changes of the 21st Century will present new risks and opportunities.
 For example, disruptive technology like a.i (artificial intelligence) can extend our powers, senses and even humanity, yet it also can parasite on us.
 We experience that we work in a brave new world, with new dynamics and a lot more promise for change.
 Civil society roles are blurring, sources of social capital are changing in an increasingly global, hyperconnected and multistakeholder world.
 Within the complex ecosystem of myriad civil society activities and relationships, some actors, such as faith and religious cultures, as well as social media communities and networks, are starting to play an enhanced role.
 We work in networks of economic sharing and environmental stewardship at the forefront of policymaking and glocal governance.
 We connect humans, develop different skills and search for new policies.

-We’re all on a learning curve in here and we think that our society should become even more connected, not only through large social networks, wireless technology and massive amounts of data but above all, by connecting humans.
+If we want to have an effect on poverty, hunger, human trafficking, immigration, labor rights, the torture of political prisoners, the economic development of our cities and region, education, healthcare and climate change, we have to work in networks.
+We’re all on a learning curve in here and we think that our society should become even more connected, not only through large social networks, wireless technology and massive amounts of big data but above all, by connecting humans.
+We see a rapid expansion of devices and sensors connected to the Internet of Things.
+This data will hold extremely valuable insights into what’s working well or what’s not.
 Artists, designers, philosophers, lawyers, psychologists and social workers must be just as involved as engineers and internet users in shaping our collective future and digital society.
 It could become an internet, not of smart things, but of wise, empowered people.